 Getting out of an abusive situation is only the first step.

 Chandan, abandoned by her husband, lived in a shelter in Boston, while her child was placed in foster care.
-Lacking a green card, she could not avail of several federal and state welfare programs and relied entirely on Saheli for help and guidance.
+Lacking a green card, she could not avail of federal and state welfare programs and relied entirely on Saheli.
 She sought free food from soup kitchens and received medical care and legal help at the shelter.
-With Saheli’s referrals, Chandan secured a job as a home health care giver for an elderly South Asian women.
-She was glad to have a home to live in with her daughter, food and a small salary as well.
-Her daughter was able to enroll in a good suburban school.
+With Saheli’s referrals, Chandan secured a job as a home health care giver for an elderly South Asian woman.
+She was glad to have a safe temporary home, food and a small salary.
+Her daughter enrolled in a good suburban school.
 Helping the terminally sick elderly woman gave Chandan the much-needed skills that allowed her to progress on to her next job.

-Chandan, with advice from the Saheli’s Domestic Violence Advocate, soon found employment at a local hospital and secured public housing for herself.
-Now living independently, and with her experience in health care and some knowledge of computers, Chandan is in the fortunate position of being able to choose from several jobs that a local hospital offered.
+With help from Greater Boston Legal Services, Chandan received a special VAWA visa and upon the advice of Saheli’s Domestic Violence Advocate, found employment at a local hospital.
+In time she secured public housing.
+Now living independently, and with her experience in health care and some knowledge of computers.
 She is currently in the process of brushing up her software skills and building up the mental fortitude to start a job in the hospital industry.
-Chandan knows that only she can secure the future for herself and her daughter.
+Chandan is in the fortunate position of being able to choose from several jobs that a local hospital offers.

-Varsha came to live in the US on an H4 visa with her husband and her child was born in the US.
-After 7 years of marriage, her husband abandoned her on a trip to Mumbai and left her without a passport for herself and her child.
-Her attempts to reach her husband failed repeatedly.
+Varsha came to the US on an H4 spousal visa with her husband.
+Her child was born in the US.
+After seven years of marriage she was abandoned by her spouse on a family trip to Mumbai and left without a passport for herself and her child.
+Her attempts to reach her husband, who had returned to the US, failed repeatedly.

-Today, we are happy to share the news with you that Varsha is working legally in the United States and on her way to a safe and secure life for herself and her child.
+Today, we are happy to share that Varsha is working legally in the United States and on her way to a safe and healthy life for herself and her child.

 Arranged marriages can place young women in dangerous situations.
 Parents often marry daughters off without careful consideration of the character of the man they choose

-Fatima’s husband was unfaithful, physically and sexually abusive and used finances as a way to control and abuse his wife.
-Many women who seek help from Saheli suffer significant abuse when they marry men who are virtual strangers.
-Fatima called the Saheli helpline 1-866-4SAHELI and visited our website.
-Saheli counselors advised Fatima in three ways:
+Fatima’s husband was physically and sexually abusive, unfaithful, and used family finances to control and abuse his wife.
+Like many women who seek help from Saheli, Fatima suffered physical and emotional abuse when she married a man who was a virtual stranger.
+In deep misery and isolation, Fatima called the Saheli helpline at 1-866-4SAHELI and used the website to contact advocates who counseled her —

-- To seek psychological counseling to deal with the abuse, referring Renu to a culturally-sensitive mental health professional;
+- To seek psychological counseling to deal with the abuse, referring her to a culturally-sensitive mental health professional, and,

-- To call 911 if she feared for her life; and,
+- To call 911 if she feared for her life.

 Soon, Fatima’s abuse became unbearable, and knowing that she had Sahelis to support her, she called 911.
 When the police arrived, they observed first-hand the physical abuse this young woman had endured.
-Fatima was put up at a women’s shelter.
+Fatima was taken to a women’s emergency shelter.
 Working many hours with her, Saheli volunteers helped her to obtain a legal U Visa and work permit.
-Saheli board members provided funds for Fatima to start on a degree program with a special Saheli fund called the Sujana Chalasani Fund for Women.
-Today, we’re proud to share the news that Fatima works part-time legally and has started work on her degree towards certification.
-She lives in a women’s shelter, works part-time and goes to school.
-She has almost completed her Masters degree.
+Saheli board members provided funds for Fatima to start on a degree program established by the Sujana Chalasani Fund.
+Today, we’re proud to share that Fatima works part time legally, she has almost completed her Master’s degree and lives in a women’s shelter.